PathToLife/pathtolife/README.md

 ![Trophies](https://github-profile-trophy.vercel.app/?username=PathToLife&theme=onedark)

-Simple code is friendly to everyone, the narrow and true path is best :)
+Simple code is friendly to everyone, picking a well trodden path.. most of the time :)